Please adhere to the following guidelines. If you have any questions please contact submissions@JHOPonline.com.

-Case Reports: The abstract should be brief and include: Background, Discussion, Conclusion.
+Case Report: The abstract should be brief and include: Background, Discussion, Conclusion.
 The case report must be unique and add something new to the literature.
 Maximum 2 cases.
 Minimum 1 Table or Figure per each case.

 Symptom Management Overview: Describe the symptom(s) of the condition, the etiology, and treatment options.
 Minimum 1 Table, maximum 3.

-Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as jpg or pdf file.
+Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as a jpg or pdf file.
 Attach an individual file for each image.
 Images not saved appropriately will delay the peer-review process significantly.
 For help with images, please contact Info@JHOPonline.com.